Introduction

 -- Don't do this

-CREATE TABLE shipping.shipments (
+CREATE TABLE shipping.shipment (

 id VARCHAR(255) PRIMARY KEY,

-product_id VARCHAR(255) REFERENCES products.products(id) -- No!
+product_id VARCHAR(255) REFERENCES products.product(id) -- No!

 );